open-tribe/smart-chat-react/README.md

 <br />

+### Chat Access Control with Smart Contract

+Smart Chat by default uses [Persistent Thread](https://docs.3box.io/build/web-apps/messaging/persistent-threads) to preserve the chat history, and control the permission of members and moderators.
+The messages in the chat will sustain unless the moderators delete them.
+By integrating smart contracts into the thread, it enforces on-chain ACL into a Chat System for your DApp, DAO, events, projects and teams.

+We'll also extend the support to [Ghost Thread](https://docs.3box.io/build/web-apps/messaging/ghost-threads), and Confidential Thread, and keep the access control with smart contract.

 ## smart-chat-react

 smart-chat-react is a Chat React component, built with the [3box-chatbox](https://github.com/open-tribe/3box-chatbox-react), and support smart contract functions to filter the members / moderators.